kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Revisiting the Core Pattern

-Frame the decision.
+Frame the decision
-Select the prediction.
+Select the prediction
 Align metrics with value

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.